sakigo9/sakigo9/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently a 4th Year student.
+- 🔭 I’m from 2021 passed out batch.
-- 🌱 I’m currently learning React.
+- 🌱 I’m working on application based on React.js and Node.js.
 - 👯 Part of Developer Community.
 - 💬 Ask me about anything , Would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform